 Our teaching staff is made up of a wonderful group of volunteers who dedicate many hours every year to preparing lessons and engaging the youth of St. Joseph in fun, faith-filled curriculum.

 The Religious Education Program follows a recognized curriculum that is in conformity with the Catechism of the Catholic Church.
 A variety of texts, including supplementary materials approved for use in religious education, are used at the various grade levels.
 The Catechism has been traditionally divided into four sections.
 These sections are: the Creed, the Sacraments (Liturgy), Morality (Ten Commandments and Beatitudes), and Prayer (the Our Father).
 They are called pillars to illustrate the reality that they uphold our Catholic Identity.
 They are the foundation of our Catholic Faith, which is unique and universal.

-Classes will start September 13th and run through April (following the schedule in the Parent Handbook)
+Classes run September through April (following the schedule in the Parent Handbook)

 - Preschoolers through 4th grade will meet Tuesdays 5:45 pm to 6:45 pm

 - 5th grade and older will meet Tuesdays 7:00 pm to 8:30 pm